galori/galori.github.com/source/_posts/2012-06-04-ejs-javascript-templates-with-backbone-js-and-rails-3-2-3.markdown

   });
 ```

-5. Now you can use it in your backbone view:
+  <li>Now you can use it in your backbone view:

 ``` javascript
 app.views.CallerIndexView = Backbone.View.extend({